by Mary Catherine Penny, Marketing Intern

 Pinky Swear Foundation

 This is The Pinky Swear Foundation’s final article in the four-part series as our Outstanding Non-Profit for the month of September.
-We found out who they are, how you can help, and we’ve met some of their All-Star children.
+We found out who they are, how you can help, met some of their All-Star children, and learned how we can volunteer.
 We hope you continue to follow their mission and their events in the future. —EH Stafford, Managing Editor

 Volunteers are crucial to Pinky Swear’s mission

 Heather Seibers and her 10-year-old daughter Isabel are an integral part of Pinky Swear’s amazing volunteer community in Charlotte, North Carolina.
 Without families like the Seibers, Pinky Swear Foundation would not be able to help the amount of families that we do.

 Understanding our mission

 Pinky Swear Foundation helps kids with cancer and their families when they need it most—right now.
 Once a child is diagnosed with cancer, their family not only has to worry about their sick child; they must still find a way to provide food, shelter, and transportation to and from hospitals.
 Pinky Swear eases financial stress by helping with these real, everyday needs.
 When parents don’t have to worry about how they are going to afford their mortgage payment, they can focus their energy into what’s most important—their child and family.
 Support from dedicated volunteers like the Seibers family is critical for us and the families that we help.

 Heather Seibers describes how she relates with our mission.
 Heather exclaims, “As a mother to six and an ER nurse, I was drawn to the fact that Pinky Swear helps with the ‘real life stuff’.
 I can’t imagine deciding between the need to work, paying bills, putting food on the table, etc. and being there for my child during treatment.”